-The Greek word for 'body' here is 'soma', which means 'a physical human/animal 'body', or 'corps'.
-The Greek word for 'soul' is 'psuche', which means 'breath', 'life', or 'mind'.
-Here, there are two distinct elements of physical and non-physical human life spoken of and both elements can be completely destroyed by God.
-There is nothing in either of these two words that indicates anything immortal.
-The Greek word for 'destroy' is 'apollumi', which means 'to destroy fully', 'to kill, 'to perish', 'to completely do away with', or 'to die'.
-The word 'apollumi' is used many times to describe the utter destruction of individuals and places (see Matt.12:14, 21:41; Lk.17:29).
-In every context where 'apollumi' is found in the New Testament, it means to completely destroy and it is used to convey utter and complete destruction.
+The English word destroy in verse 28 is translated from the Greek word apollumi, which means to destroy fully, to kill, to perish, to completely do away with, or to die.
+The word apollumi is used many times to describe the utter destruction of individuals and places (see Matt.12:14, 21:41; Lk.17:29).
+In every context where apollumi is found in the New Testament, it means to completely destroy and is used to convey utter and complete destruction.

 There is no doubt as to the meaning of the words used in Matthew 10:28.
 Physical beings only have the power to kill the physical body, but the Father has the power to completely destroy all aspects of his new creation, including its spirit.